Exploring West Thumb to Old Faithful to Madison

-- Mary Mountain-Nez Perce Trail presents a somewhat difficult, 20.2 mile point-to-point trail through the center of the park and offers ample opportunity to see many of the park’s largest mammals
+- Mary Mountain-Nez Perce Trail presents a somewhat difficult, 20.2-mile point-to-point trail through the center of the park and offers ample opportunity to see many of the park’s largest mammals

 - Fountain Flat Drive/Freight Road Trailhead splits off into the two following trails:

-- Sentinel Meadows & Queen’s Laundry Trail, a 3.8 mile trail following the Firehole River
+- Sentinel Meadows & Queen’s Laundry Trail, a 3.8-mile trail following the Firehole River

 - Firehole Canyon Drive – This 2-mile paved drive starts down by the cliffs of the Firehole River and climbs up the canyon.
 Spectacular views of the river, log jams, rapids, and three waterfalls will have you stopping often to take pictures.
 A small parking lot allows you to get out to view Firehole Falls.
 Be careful though as there isn’t any fencing at this location and the dropoff is steep.
 One of the park’s two swimming areas is located halfway through this drive.
 A very small parking lot gives access to a steep staired descent to the river.
-A popular place to visit, access to the swim hole was closed during our visit.
-This drive was one of my top 5 favorite sites of the park.
+A popular place to visit, access to the swimming hole was closed during our visit.
+This drive was one of my top 5 favorite sites in the park.

 Gibbon River joins the Firehole River to form the Madison River, and Madison Junction provides our stopping point for today.
 Around the Madison space, you’ll find a picnic area, an amphitheater, restrooms with flushing toilets, an old Park Store, and an Information Center built in 1930.
 Madison Campground offers plenty of campsites, but you’ll find no formal lodging, restaurants, or other services around, so come prepared if you plan to stay the night.

 More Yellowstone Trip Planning Information